 The Weaver's lips curled into a snarl.
 His fingers danced, and power seemed to gather around his chest pulsing and hazy.

 A storm of ember-hot projectiles erupted from his outstretched palms, each no larger than a coin but burning with the fury of a forge.
 They streaked toward Arieus like a volley of miniature meteors.
-The Krag warlord didn't dodge.
-Instead, he twisted his body, letting the first few projectiles glance off his armored pauldrons, sending molten droplets hissing into the snow.
-Then, with *a speed that defied his massive frame, he swung his cleaver in a wide, sweeping arc.
+The Krag warlord twisted his body, letting the first few projectiles glance off his armored pauldrons, sending molten droplets hissing into the snow.
+Then, with a speed that defied his massive frame, he swung his cleaver in a wide sweep.

 The blade caught the remaining firebolts mid-air, the sheer force of his swing dispersing them like scattered coals, their heat dissipating into the frigid wind.
 The Weaver's eyes widened in disbelief, no one had ever cut through his manipulations before.

 Arieus didn't give him time to recover.
-He lunged, his cleaver descending in a brutal overhead strike, the edge filled with lethal intent.
-The Weaver barely managed to raise a hand, his amulet flaring as a translucent barrier of wind solidified between them.
+He lunged, his cleaver descending in an overhead strike, the edge filled with lethal intent.
+The Weaver barely managed to raise a hand, his amulet flaring as a translucent barrier of condensed wind solidified between them.

 CRACK!